tydhome/ipfs-cluster/architecture.md

     * **Informer**: a component to collect metrics which are used by the `PinAllocator` and the `PeerMonitor`.
 Default: `disk`
   * The **Consensus** component.
 This component is separate but internal to Cluster in the sense that it cannot be provided arbitrarily during initialization.
 The consensus component uses `go-libp2p-raft` via `go-libp2p-consensus`.
 While it is attempted to be agnostic from the underlying consensus implementation, it is not possible in all places.
 These places are however well marked (everything that calls `Leader()`).

-Components perform a number of functions and need to be able to communicate with eachothers: i.e.:
+Components perform a number of functions and need to be able to communicate with each others: i.e.:

   * the API needs to use functionality provided by the main component
   * the PinTracker needs to use functionality provided by the IPFSConnector